Beware, this is a long post. I’m really trying to finish up my story so I made my topic larger this time. It may have been a bad idea…

 Exhale.
 I did it!
 I made it up a step!

-I work my way up the 8 or so steps, one at a time, like a toddler.
-We get to the top, and I know I’m smiling a champion.
+Working my way up the 8 or so steps, one at a time, like a toddler, was thrilling.
+We get to the top, and I know I’m smiling like a champion.
 I feel like I just conquered the greatest feat.
-I just climbed Mt.
-Everest!
-I climbed eight steps.
-In a row.
+I climbed eight steps in a row!
 I’m the queen of the world!

 We stop and rest at the top of the landing.
 The therapist is thrilled.
 I’m thrilled.
 I’m sure Dan was too.
 Did I cry?
 (Dan?)
 I’m crying as I write this.
 I was so happy and proud.
 I can’t believe I can climb stairs.